ror-community/ror-site/content/about/faqs/_index.md

 ### **Who runs ROR?**

 ROR, the Research Organization Registry, is operated as a collaborative initiative by [California Digital Library](https://cdlib.org), [Crossref](https://crossref.org), and [DataCite](https://datacite.org), in conjunction with a broad network of community stakeholders.
-Read more about ROR’s [governance model](/about), [steering group](/community), and [community advisors](/community).
+Read more about ROR’s [governance model](/about#governance-model), [steering group](/community#steering-group), and [community advisory group](/community#community-advisory-group).

 ***

 ### **How is ROR funded?**

 During its first few years, ROR relied on a mixed funding model that included in-kind support from the three ROR governing organizations, contributions from supporting organizations, and grants.
 ROR is [transitioning to a resourcing model](/blog/2022-10-10-strengthening-sustainability) where all staffing and core expenses will be supported entirely by the three ROR governing organizations.
 Additional funding from community supporters or future grants will be used to offset operating costs and support time-limited projects.
-[Learn more about ROR’s business model](/about).
+[Learn more about ROR’s business model](/about#business-model).

 ***